Security Intelligence Review Committee / Comité de surveillance des activités de renseignement de sécurité

 SIRC's second role is to investigate complaints about CSIS brought to it by individuals or groups.
 These can take one of five forms:

-The Service continues at all times to be accountable for current operations through the existing apparatus of government, specifically the Minister of Public Safety, the Inspector General of CSIS, central agencies and the Auditor General, Information Commissioner and Privacy Commissioner of Canada.
+The Service continues at all times to be accountable for current operations through the existing apparatus of government, specifically the Minister of Public Safety, central agencies and the Auditor General, Information Commissioner and Privacy Commissioner of Canada.